MovingBlocks/Terasology/README.markdown

 * [Minerals](https://github.com/Terasology/Minerals) - a large collection of mineral blocks
 * [Miniion](https://github.com/Terasology/Miniion) - base creature control system, used by MasterOfOreon - old module that has gone through a few redesigns
 * [Minimap](https://github.com/Terasology/Minimap) - a basic minimap using "slicing" (showing a single layer at a time as per a selected axis).
 Show/hide with 'M' by default
+* [MobileBlocks](https://github.com/Terasology/MobileBlocks) - supports blocks that can move their location based on some directions
+* [ModularComputers](https://github.com/Terasology/ModularComputers) - central module for the creation of computers that themselves can have "hardware modules" of sorts added to them in-game to add interesting functionality
 * [MoreLights](https://github.com/Terasology/MoreLights) - assorted illuminated blocks
 * [MultiBlock](https://github.com/Terasology/MultiBlock) - supports the concept of multiple blocks being part of the same structure
 * [MusicDirector](https://github.com/Terasology/MusicDirector) - allows music assets to be prepared for dynamic inclusion in appropriate contexts (like time of day)